brettz9/webappfind/executable-builder/README.md

 1. As reimplement, *uncomment hidden docs* above
 1. Option to auto-add to *dock*
 1. *Avoid baking in arguments*--let them be passed in by command line
 1. *UI*
     1. *Split form into generic and specific sections* (so will allow building of executables regardless of *whether used for WebAppFind or not*);
         *dynamically reveal* sections based on 'Open with WebAppFind?' radio group selection, hard-coding or not, etc. (as simpler *Wizard*)
     1. Add *copy path to clipboard*
-    1. File picker from Ajax and local Node.js (using Miller columns browser?);
+    1. *File picker* from Ajax and local Node.js (using Miller columns browser?);
         see commented out code.
-1. Allow sites to advertise (in *`<meta>`*?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done:
-    1. Add our format to <https://wiki.whatwg.org/wiki/MetaExtensions>
-    1. Have option to change icon when files are available (requires (pseudo) content-script)
+    1. Have option to *change toolbar icon when files are available* (requires (pseudo) content-script)
-    1. Bake in a new command-line option to open into whatever the current tab is opened to
-    1. Command line option to only return without error if the targeted site has the `meta` elements (also ensure returning errors for other problems).
-    1. Give warning if currently opened site doesn't advertise support but trying to open in it
-    1. Option for trusted sites (as with storage or notifications in Chrome?) that are present as a bookmark, with notification permissions, etc., to auto-add their file types to "Open with...".
-    1. Pre-populate, in the browser action popup, a list of available file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only though read-only should probably not be changeable), using favicon if no icon specified; ideally, this will show current state, e.g., if already associated, if changed, etc.; if no file associations are available, only show the option to create one's own executables from scratch
+        1. show current state, e.g., if already associated, if changed, etc.
+1. Add our `<meta name=webappfind>` format to <https://wiki.whatwg.org/wiki/MetaExtensions>
+1. Allow *icon* for app (using site favicon if no icon specified)
+1. *Other similar openers*
+    1. Create *AppleScript to prompt for site*
-    1. Create desktop app (to communicate with native messaging app to use `windows` add-on privilege to open a dialog, asking which web app (that has previously advertised itself as supporting the clicked on file type) the user wishes to open in).
+    1. Create *desktop app/AppleScript* (to communicate with native messaging app to use `windows` add-on privilege to open a dialog, *asking which web app (that has previously advertised itself as supporting the clicked on file type)* the user wishes to open in).
 If none yet exist, provide explanation (and link to, or even parse, a wiki to which sites can add their info for discovery?)
         1. Option to disable recording of such data discovered at various sites
-1. Reimplement ability to *invoke from command line* (though native messaging)
+1. *Other command line uses*
     1. *Command line for ExecutableBuilder UI*: Until web apps support file writing to arbitrary locations (WebActivity or new addition to WebAppFind?), one can at least treat ExecutableBuilder as itself